bcfchen/about-us/README.md

 - Search for blog posts by keyword.
 Posts will be displayed if contains __exact match__ of entered key word
 - "Prev" and "Next" buttons to navigate between pages of posts available
 - Buttons are enabled/disabled depending on whether posts are avialable before/after current page
+- Note that unit and e2e tests were not included in this project.
+To view a more complete example of incorporating unit and e2e tests please see https://github.com/bcfchen/weatherman

 ### To install
 Clone this repo with